Cytarabine

 Cytarabine, also known as cytosine arabinoside (ara-C), is a chemotherapy medication used to treat acute myeloid leukemia (AML), acute lymphocytic leukemia (ALL), chronic myelogenous leukemia (CML), and non-Hodgkin's lymphoma.
 It is given by injection into a vein, under the skin, or into the cerebrospinal fluid.
 There is a liposomal formulation for which there is tentative evidence of better outcomes in lymphoma involving the meninges.

 Common side effects include bone marrow suppression, vomiting, diarrhea, liver problems, rash, ulcer formation in the mouth, and bleeding.
 Other serious side effects include loss of consciousness, lung disease, and allergic reactions.
 Use during pregnancy may harm the baby.
 Cytarabine is in the antimetabolite and nucleoside analog families of medication.
 It works by blocking the function of DNA polymerase.

 Cytarabine was patented in 1960 and approved for medical use in 1969.
 It is on the World Health Organization's List of Essential Medicines.

 Medical uses

 Cytarabine is mainly used in the treatment of acute myeloid leukaemia, acute lymphocytic leukaemia (ALL) and in lymphomas, where it is the backbone of induction chemotherapy.

 Cytarabine also possesses antiviral activity, and it has been used for the treatment of generalised herpesvirus infection.
 However, cytarabine is not very selective in this setting and causes bone marrow suppression and other severe side effects.
 Therefore, ara-C is not a useful antiviral agent in humans because of its toxic profile.

 Cytarabine is also used in the study of the nervous system to control the proliferation of glial cells in cultures, the amount of glial cells having an important impact on neurons.
+Recently, cytarabine was reported to promote robust and persistent neuronal differentiation in NSC-34 motor neuron-like cell line.
+Cytarabine is permissive, dispensable, and mostly irreversible in priming NSC-34 cells for neurite initiation and regeneration after mechanical dislodgement.